replicatedhq/replicated-field-labs/instruqt/support-bundle/03-correcting/assignment.md

 teaser: Time to fix the problem
 notes:
 - type: text
-  contents: Time to fix the problem
+  contents: Time to fix the problem...
 tabs:
 - title: Shell
   type: terminal